vinaykumarhs2020/CarND-Traffic-Sign-Classifier-Project/submission/project_report.md

 ### Test Data

 I downloaded data from  http://benchmark.ini.rub.de/Dataset/GTSRB_Final_Test_Images.zip and following picture shows the images I used for testing.
 Interestingly, they were in various sizes, so I had to resize them before using for testing.
 Some of the images are really dark and are a good test for the network prediction accuracy.

 I achieved a __70%__ prediction accuracy on these images.
+But, on the original test set, I achieved __91.9%__ accuracy.
+This clearly indicates that, my model does behave well on the data it was trained with and not so well well on the completely different data.
+This problem can be addressed with following ways:

+- Train the model with more images (This would need collecting more data)
+- Preprcess the images to create more data samples for training.
+Along with methods I performed above, I could adjust the brightness, and translate the images to include image shifts.
+- Search with a window based technique.
+This is because, the test data set doesn't cover the whole image width/height, as it was in the training set.
+So a sliding window technique would improeve the test accuracy.

 Image with actual labels: